Fort Myers Assault And Battery Defense Lawyers

 Both assault and battery can be charged in varying degrees.
 The penalties for an assault or battery conviction depend on the particular charge that the prosecution brings against the defendant.
 Each degree of offense has a sentence requirement that is established by state law.

 In Florida, assault and battery convictions can carry significant fines and jail time.
 Fortunately, depending on the circumstances, it may be possible to get assault and battery charges reduced or dismissed.
 In some cases, if our law firm is able to get involved early in the case, it is possible to prevent charges from even being filed.
-Still, you should always take assault and battery charges seriously and contact as soon as possible if you have been charged or believe you could be charged.
+Still, you should always take assault and battery charges seriously and contact a lawyer as soon as possible if you have been charged or believe you could be charged.

 Florida has established maximum penalties for each type of assault and battery charge: